-Some of them, like glycerin, do things you didn’t even know were possible.
 One of the skin care world’s best behind-the-scenes workers, glycerin does so much it’s hard to believe most of us aren’t banging down doors to get it.
-From providing moisture to cleaning the skin, glycerin is an amazing multi-tasker.
+From providing moisture to cleansing the skin, glycerin is an amazing multi-tasker.

 In this article, we’ll talk about what glycerin is, what it’s made of, 10 benefits of glycerin, what types of skin should use it, how to use glycerin for your skin, and other frequently asked questions about glycerin in skin care.

-Glycerin is classified as a humectant which is basically a substance that helps retain moisture.
-Humectants help keep everything nice and moisturized without mucking up any of the other ingredients in the product.
-They’re like the people who stand at the sidelines of a marathon and hand cups of water to the participants—they keep everyone hydrated while staying out of the way of the runners.
+Glycerin is classified as a humectant, which is basically a substance that helps retain moisture.
+Humectants are like the people who stand at the sidelines of a marathon and hand cups of water to the participants—they keep everyone hydrated while staying out of the way of the runners.

 This clear, odor-free liquid is a compound that has a sweet taste to it.
 In fact, you may know glycerin from food ingredients where it’s sometimes used as a sweetener or to keep food moist.
-Although there is such a thing as synthetic glycerin, the natural version, which is the one we use in our products, like our Crème de la Cream, is entirely plant-based.
+Although there is such a thing as synthetic glycerin, the natural version that we use in our products is entirely plant-based.

 10 Benefits of Glycerin